Homewood High School: Athletics

 Homewood High School fields varsity teams in football, cheerleading, basketball, baseball, soccer, wrestling, golf, tennis, softball, volleyball, lacrosse, cross country running/track and field.

 The football team has won a 4A state championship in 1974, and 5A state championships in 1995, 2000, 2002, 2004, and 2005.
 The Track and Field (T&F) and Cross Country teams have won 31 State Championships.
-During the 2018-19 school year Girls’ and Boys' Cross Country, Girls’ and Boys' Indoor T&F, Girls' and Boys’ T&F all won State Championships.
+During the 2018–19 school year Girls’ and Boys' Cross Country, Girls’ and Boys' Indoor T&F, Girls' and Boys’ T&F all won State Championships.
 The varsity boys' basketball team also won second place in the 6A state championship in 2008 and 2010.
 The Homewood Boys' Soccer team has won four 5A state championships in 2003, 2005, 2006, and 2014.

 Waldrop Stadium

 Waldrop Stadium, in Homewood, Alabama (Bob Newton Field) is the home of the Homewood Patriots.
 The field is named after former head football coach Bob Newton, who led the Patriots to their five 5A wins.
-The stadium is home to the football, soccer, and track and field teams.
+The stadium is home to the football, soccer, flag football, and track and field teams.